S.Korea elects conservative outsider as president in tectonic shift | Politics

 "Real estate prices, housing policy, jobs, and tax policies will top his domestic agenda," said Duyeon Kim, a Seoul-based expert with the Center for a New American Security.
 Yoon will need to restore public trust in Korea’s institutions and is likely to conduct major "housecleaning" by following through on a campaign pledge to investigate Moon's administration for corruption, she added.

-Official results showed Yoon, 61, edged out the ruling center-left Democratic Party's Lee Jae-Myung to replace Moon, whose single five-year term ends in May.
+Official results showed Yoon, 61, edged out the ruling centre-left Democratic Party's Lee Jae-myung to replace Moon, whose single five-year term ends in May.
 Yoon's lack of elected political experience was seen as both a liability and an asset.

 While his campaign was marked by gaffes and controversy, the race became a referendum on Moon's economic policies from jobs to housing to wealth inequality.
 The benchmark KOSPI rose more than 2%, its sharpest daily rise in at least three months, with Yoon expected to speed deregulation in South Korea's capital markets.